 The right partner can also empower you to take advantage of a nationwide logistics network, so you induct your mail into the USPS mailstream closer to its destination.
 Rather than sending all of your mail from a single point of entry, you can drop presorted mail at different points of entry throughout the country to achieve the fastest possible delivery times.

 It’s a more strategic way to send your mail, and not only does it lower the cost of postage, it also protects your overall campaign investment.
 You ensure that all of your ancillary campaign assets – including digital or mobile campaigns, staff and product inventory – aren’t wasted.
 That’s how you solve for speed while also increasing the ROI of your marketing mail campaign.

 Pitney Bowes Presort Services goes the extra mile to help you reach levels of marketing mail performance that exceed your expectations, and your customers’ expectations, too.
-Read "Add More Muscle to Marketing Mail", or visit www.pb.com/us/marketingmail to learn more.
+Visit www.pb.com/us/marketingmail to learn more.